jsiegenthaler/homebridge-eosstb/README.md

 ##### Extra Functions

 * **customPictureMode**: Allows the customisation of Picture Mode.
 Optional, defaults to normal Picture Mode if not found.
 Possible values are:
 recordingState: The Picture Mode reflects the recording state of the set-top box.
 Values are: 0 = Idle (not recording), 1 = Ongoing nDVR (network digital video recording), 2 = Ongoing localDVR (local hard-drive based digital video recording).
 It can be useful to know if the set-top box is currently recording to the hard drive for users want to control the power to the set-top box, so that they do not switch it off when a local recording is in progress.
+NOT AVAILABLE IN V2 DUE TO CHANGED ENDPOINTS.